mazipan/ksana.in/README.md

 - on Authentication setting, change `Site URL` to `/callback`. e.g: `https://ksana.in/callback`, for development just set it to `http://localhost:3000/callback`
 - To support Google Login, in Authentication setting page, set the `Google Client ID` and `Google Secret`
+- Increase JWT expiry time to `604800` for longer session.
+It's on on Authentication setting menu

 ## Add environment variables on Vercel